 (p) An agency must provide the notice and information described in subsection (o) of this section by fax or email.
 If fax and email are unavailable, the agency may notify the HHSC licensing unit by telephone but must provide the notice and information in writing as soon as possible.
 If communication with the HHSC licensing unit is not possible, the agency must provide the notice and information by fax, email, or telephone to the designated survey office.

 (q) Emergency Response System.

+(1) The agency administrator and alternate administrator must enroll in an emergency communication system in accordance with instructions from HHSC.

+(2) The agency must respond to requests for information received through the emergency communication system in the format established by HHSC.

 TITLE 26 HEALTH AND HUMAN SERVICES